Hoan Kiem District

-Meeting Uncle Ho’s perky and not-so communist great granddaughters-turned-models, clad in their beautiful traditional áo dài, in the vicinity of the surreal Hồ Chí Minh Mausoleum, the holiest of the holies for both the hard-liners and many of their subjects, and having loads of fun during an extended photo shoot with these enthusiastic beauties.
+Meeting Uncle Ho’s perky and not-so communist great granddaughters-turned-models, clad in their beautiful, traditional áo dài, in the vicinity of the surreal Hồ Chí Minh Mausoleum, the holiest of the holies for both the hard-liners and many of their subjects, and having loads of fun during an extended photo shoot with these enthusiastic beauties.

 Exploring the shores of

-Hanoi’s West Lake aka Tây Hồ, the city’s largest lake, and thereafter staring into the indefinable gaze of hundreds of white Bodhisattvas at the atmospheric Trấn Quốc Pagoda, one of the oldest Buddhist pagodas in .
+Hanoi’s overrated West Lake aka Tây Hồ, the city’s largest lake, and thereafter staring into the indefinable gaze of hundreds of white Bodhisattvas at the atmospheric Trấn Quốc Pagoda, one of the oldest Buddhist pagodas in .
 Vietnam

-Chasing after god and photo models at Hanoi’s religio-touristy places of interest thus (i) studying the Confucian compulsion for order, symmetry and harmony between heaven and earth at the peaceful Temple of Literature (admission: VND 20,000.- or US$ 0.95 per person) where Vietnam’s first university was established in 1076 CE, (ii) climbing the delicate 1049 CE One Pillar Pagoda, built of wood on a single stone pillar and designed to resemble a lotus blossom, the symbol of purity, rising out of a sea of sorrow, and (iii) eyeballing the ramshackle Turtle Tower aka Tháp Rùa which is falling into ruin on an islet near the southern end of the scenic Sword Lake aka Hoàn Kiếm Lake.
+Chasing after god and photo models at Hanoi’s religio-touristy places of interest, thus (i) studying the Confucian compulsion for order, symmetry and harmony between heaven and earth in the peaceful Temple of Literature (admission: VND 20,000.- or US$ 0.95 per person) where Vietnam’s first university was established in 1076 CE, (ii) climbing the delicate 1049 CE One Pillar Pagoda, built of wood on a single stone pillar and designed to resemble a lotus blossom, the symbol of purity, rising out of a sea of sorrow, and (iii) eyeballing the ramshackle Turtle Tower aka Tháp Rùa which is falling into ruin on an islet near the southern end of the scenic Sword Lake aka Hoàn Kiếm Lake.

 Purchasing tourist visas for Red China and Thailand and being rendered speechless by the polite and professional work flow (neither wait nor bribe) at both (i) the Chinese Embassy +84438453736 (single-entry 30-day tourist-and-family-visit visa [L-visa], processed within four working days, requirements: one passport photo, confirmed hotel reservation, return ticket and US$ 30.- per person in cash) and (ii) the Royal Thai Embassy +84438235095 (single-entry 60-day tourist visa [TR-visa], processed within 36 hours, requirements: one passport photo, return ticket and US$ 40.- per person in cash).

 Taking the northbound LC 3 train of the hundred-year-old Kunming-Haiphong Railway from Hanoi’s Trần Quý Cáp Station (situated on the west side of the Ga Hà Nội, Hanoi's main railway station) along the murky Red River to the border town of Lào Cai (c.
-380 km, 10 ¾ hours, VND 111,000.- or US$ 5.30 per person for “hard seat non a/c”), a non-descript but bustling spot situated in the Tonkinese Alps aka Hoang Liên Sơn Mountains, fuelled by growing cross-border trade with the archenemy Red China.
+380 km, 10 ¾ hours, VND 111,000.- or US$ 5.30 per person for “hard seat non a/c”), a non-descript but bustling spot situated in the Tonkinese Alps aka Hoang Liên Sơn Mountains, fuelled by growing cross-border trade with archenemy Red China.